simondevyoutube/Quick_3D_MMORPG/README.md

     - [x] highlighted in vscode extensions
     - [x] variables changed
   - organize file contents
+    - The interfaces folder should only have files responsible for book-keeping.
   - some entities are not entities
   - how to readmes
     - Getting a model into the game